 Dermatopathologists must first be board certified in dermatology or anatomic pathology.
 They then receive additional training in an accredited fellowship training program for at least a year.

-Dermatopathologists are the most qualified doctors to interpret skin samples (biopsies), as the interpretation of a skin biopsy is not simply another laboratory test.
-Dermatopathologists provide a consultative service for your doctor by analyzing clinical information in conjunction with the observations they make through a microscope.
+Dermatopathologists are the most qualified doctors to interpret skin samples, as the interpretation of a skin biopsy is not simply another laboratory test.
+Dermatopathologists provide a consultative service for your provider by analyzing clinical information in conjunction with the observations they make through a microscope.
 Therefore, a dermatopathologist's expert and precise interpretation of biopsy specimens of skin becomes a crucial factor in the selection of appropriate therapies by your doctor.